blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- Banu Qurayza, Banu Qaynua and Banu Nadir
 - The Seljuk Turks invaded the region from Central Asia to the Levant, including parts of the Byzantine empire
 - Constantine took the help of Pope in Western Roman empire to start the crusades to capture back the holy land
+- The fourth crusade ended up capturing the Byzantine empire as part of the Latin empire and weaking Constantinople
 - Ottoman Turks conquered the rest of the Byzantine empire, and founded the Ottoman Empire, or Turkish Empire
 	- They werere
 - [Sunni muslims belive the caliphates should be elected.
 Shi'a Muslims believe that they should be an imam chosen by god from the Ahl-al-Bayat (family of the prophet)]